xyclos/twilio-agora-comparison/README.md

-# VidTech Proof of Concept for Agora and Twilio
+# Proof of Concept for Agora and Twilio

 ## Before you start